Aircraft type designation for licensing

 Aircraft certification process

-Transport Canada incorporates two certification processes for new aircraft being introduced and operated in Canada - the aircraft certification itself, and the operational evaluation process.
-These evaluations are conducted separately.
+Transport Canada incorporates two processes which are conducted separately for certification of new aircraft being introduced and operated in Canada - the aircraft certification process by National Aircraft Certification (NAC), and the operational evaluation process conducted by Commercial Flight Standards (CFS).

-2. The operational evaluation (OE) that is conducted by an Operational Evaluation Team after the certification process, results in a determination whether or not the aircraft is considered a variant of an existing type requiring additional Aircraft Differences Training.
+4. The operational evaluation (OE) that is conducted by an Operational Evaluation Team results in a determination whether the aircraft is considered a variant of an existing type requiring additional Aircraft Differences Training.
 See “Aircraft Differences Training – Similar Aircraft Types” below:

 1. Aircraft Differences Training - Similar Aircraft Types - Requiring Ground Training Only